 In September 2017, the University of Tyumen launched a new teaching and research unit, the School of Advanced Studies (SAS).
 The strategic goal of SAS is to contribute to the global debate on the most important problems in the area of social sciences and humanities, life sciences and IT, and to provide a unique, high-quality education for the best prepared, most talented, and most highly motivated students from Russia and abroad.

 (PhD, St. Petersburg State University; PhD, University of California, Berkeley) was a Mellon postdoctoral fellow at the Society of Fellows in the Humanities and a lecturer at Columbia University (2006-2009) and a Newton international research fellow of the British Academy at the University of Sheffield (2009-2011).
-Since 2012 he is a professor of practice at Moscow School of Management SKOLKOVO, since 2016 – director of the School of Advanced Studies, University of Tyumen.
+Since 2012 – associate professor at Moscow School of Management SKOLKOVO, since 2016 – director of the School of Advanced Studies, University of Tyumen.

 To this end, PhD holders from top world universities will be recruited to fill 45 faculty appointments by 2020.
 At present, SAS employs 20 faculty from 8 countries who received their PhDs from best universities in the USA, Canada, and Europe; they comprise several multidisciplinary research teams which create the School’s distinct academic profile.